-- Mechanism is capable of strong alignment with guiding principle - Mechanism is capable of some alignment with guiding principle Mechanism is poorly capable of alignment with guiding principle
+Mechanism is capable of strong alignment with guiding principle Acchanism is capable of some alignment with guiding principle

+Overview of revenue options analysis

 23. Statewide employer payroll tax

+Financial Sustainability and Sufficiency A tax of 0.2% on wages statewide would generate approximately \$100 million in 2021.
+At a discount rate of 4%, the tax would collect \$1.637 billion through 2040.
+However, the tax would not outpace VMT, lagging by 28% in 2040.
 A statewide payroll tax would collect payments from employers as a function of wages paid, similar to the current Modified Business Tax in Nevada.
 Employers would pay a tax based on total wages, although currently in Nevada taxable wages are those about \$50,000.
 Oregon is an example of a state that generates transportation revenue via a statewide payroll tax for transit, currently at 0.1%.

-A payroll tax does not fall directly or indirectly on road users and bears no relationship to road usage.

-The tax would fall equally as a portion of all wages earned, making it a regressive source of taxation.
+User equity A payroll tax does not fall directly or indirectly on road users and bears no relationship to road usage.
+Social equity The tax would fall equally as a portion of all wages earned, making it a regressive source of taxation.
 Rates could not be varied by income due to the prohibition on collecting income tax from individuals.

-The revenue is not subject to constitutional limits on its use.

-The tax would have no ability to impact on GHG emissions since it would not have any relationship to their formation

-The tax would be visible to employers, may be visible to employees (appearing as a line item on pay stubs), and invisible to road users.
+Flexibility The revenue is not subject to constitutional limits on its use.
+GHG emissions The tax would have no ability to impact on GHG emissions since it would not have any relationship to their formation.
+Transparency The tax would be visible to employers, may be visible to employees (appearing as a line item on pay stubs), and invisible to road users.

-A state payroll tax could utilize the same mechanism as unemployment insurance: however it is unclear whether the Department of Employment, Training and Rehabilitation, which currently collects premiums, would be capable of implementing such changes.
+Efficiency A state payroll tax could utilize the same mechanism as unemployment insurance; however it is unclear whether the Department of Employment, Training and Rehabilitation, which currently collects premiums, would be capable of implementing such changes.